dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

     - `repository`, `error_string`, `date_range`
     - `build_id` list
 - Taking an optional parameter for context lines (e.g also return the 5 lines surrounding the hit line - think GDB)
+- Allowing pattern matching using regex (currently only allow for fixed string matching)
+- Allow user to pass token to authenticate and allow search in non-external jobs

-### Issues/questions to look into
+### Issues/questions to look into down the road
-- Are we still only searching for the input string in failed builds?
-What about the case where a build automatically retries, then works, and is automatically marked as passed?
-- What is a profiler?
-(See PR comments)
+- Possibly use a profiler (like VS profiler) to look more into performance
-- How are we deploying the thing to run on same data centres?
+- Eventually we want to deploy to use the same data centres as the logs in Azure
-- Do we need to check authentication or are we just doing external/public repos?

-### Action items
-- [ ] Define metrics for POC test for the speed of parsing log files (be more formal in how you define how you’re gonna run those tests lol) -> lines/second?
-1000 lines/second
-- [ ] Update Kusto query to use the `join` method since it turns out it runs faster
-- [ ] Eventually figure out a way to handle failure cases like limiting user input i.e only 1 outstanding request allowed per person also “(limiting the input sizes, like only X total days, or Y total logs to scan), returning a partial result if we run out of time, a stateful server request, where you could ask "hey, I started this query a bit ago, do you have the answer yet"...
-Lots of exciting options!”
+- Look more into handling failure cases like limiting user input i.e only 1 outstanding request allowed per person also “(limiting the input sizes, like only X total days, or Y total logs to scan), returning a partial result if we run out of time, a stateful server request, where you could ask "hey, I started this query a bit ago, do you have the answer yet"...
+Lots of exciting options!
-- [ ] Update output to replace work item ID to 1. job GUID and 2. workitem friendly name
-- [ ] If we have time, use a profiler to see if changing the string matching method is worth it in terms of performance
-- [ ] Eventually run the POC on Azure, not locally to see actual/real-life speeds